ammar977/Emotion-Detection-on-Covid-19-related-Social-Media-Posts/Model Training/PerceptronNN_README.md

 joy and sadness
 fear and anger

-The difficulty in separating the words along these two boundardies was difficult and by taking a sample of results did not produce a good separation in the data.
+The difficulty in separating the words along these two boundaries was difficult and by taking a sample of results did not produce a good separation in the data.

 ##  pla.py and pla2.py are the two Perceptron NN created for these experiments